Programs

 The Preservation Agreement Implementation (PAI) Fund provides grant funding for activities needed to improve managed wetland facilities, operational efficiency and water management capabilities.
 Instructions for each cost-share program specify which types of habitat improvements may be eligible for participation.

-Drainage Infrastructure Improvement 75/25 Cost Share Program: This program provides funds for managed wetland infrastructure improvements that are necessary for the property to meet the 30-day flood and drain cycle objectives for managed wetlands.
-Funds for this Program will not be used for maintenance of water control structures or fish-screens.
+Drainage Infrastructure Improvement 75/25 Cost Share.
+This Cost Share Program provides funds for infrastructure improvements necessary for the property to meet the 30-day flood and drain cycle objective for managed wetlands.
+Funds for this Program may not be used for maintenance of water control structures or for fish screens.

-Joint-Use Facility Improvement (JUFI) 75/25 Cost Share: Joint-use facilities are water control improvements used between two or more properties.
-Funds for this program may not be used for maintenance of individual property water control structures or fish-screens.
+Joint-Use Facility Improvement 75/25 Cost Share.
+Joint use facilities are water control improvements used between two or more properties.
+Funds from this Program may not be used for maintenance of joint use facilities structures or fish screens.

 Fall Flood-Up Program